hdl-modules/hdl-modules/doc/sphinx/contributing.rst

     git push origin --tag vX.Y.Z HEAD:release_branch

 Open a new merge request and wait for the CI pipeline to pass.
-If everything went well then you can merge your release commit to master via the gitlab merge request GUI.
+If everything went well then you can merge your release commit to ``main``` via the gitlab merge request GUI.